 - Loss of prospective net accumulations of an estate

-Who Can Be Held Liable in a Wrongful Death Suit?
+Who Can Be Held Liable in a Sarasota Wrongful Death Lawsuit?

 In wrongful death cases, the liability falls on the individual or individuals whose negligent actions caused the death.
 But there are others who can be held liable as well, including: